exasol/bucketfs-java/doc/design.md

 Needs: dsn

+## Format of Entries in a `Bucket`

+A `Bucket` can hold entries with common prefix and a slash `/` as separator.
+When interpreting this as a hierarchy similar to a file system then we need to consider that `Bucket` also enables to have a file with the same name as a folder.
+For example `name/child.txt` and `name` can exist at the same time.

 # Solution Strategy

 BucketFS offers a web API that is not compatible with established standards like [Web DAV](http://www.webdav.org/).
 While in some parts similar, the differences are big enough that standard client libraries can't be used.
 This library abstracts the underlying HTTP requests and responses to a level that lets users instead deal with buckets and their contents directly.